spencerwooo/onedrive-vercel-index/README.md

 ### Server-*less*?

 Yes!
 Completely free with no backend server what-so-ever.
+(Well, we use Redis, but that's free to some extent also.)

 ---